 I used the tools I had on hand, starting with a little clipping and filing to salvage and reshape my dry, peeling nail beds post-gels.
 I used JinSoon Pixie as a base; it's one of my go-to sheer pinks, very your-nails-but-flushed vibe.
 Once that dried, I grabbed CND Mover & Shaker, an opaque linen white, and brushed a thick coat onto my $6 e.l.f. silicone sponge.
 While the polish was was still wet, I began pressing my fingernails into the paint-lined sponge, working thumb to pinkie, making sure to apply even pressure to create a clean swoop.

 Once all my nails were pressed and French-tipped, I finished with an Essie top coat and was pleasantly surprised with the result.
 It's not salon perfect — some tips are thicker than others and the curvature is not uniform — but it was my first try.
 From an arm's length, it's cute, and so much better than anything I could do with a striping brush, which I neither own nor would trust myself to use with my left, non-dominant hand.
-Plus, I saved at least two hours and $30 forgoing the salon this week.
+Plus, I saved at least two hours and $30 forgoing the salon.